rbler1234/MMScan/README.md

 (1) Visual grounding evaluator

-for visual grounding task, our evaluator calculate the metric AP, AR, multi-topk.
+For visual grounding task, our evaluator calculate the metric AP, AR, AP_C, AR_C, gtop-k.
+AP and AR are obtained by calculating the average precision and recall, treating each of samples as a separate category, while those end with C treat samples of a same subclass as a same category.
+And the gtop-k is an extended general version of the top-k metric.
 ```bash
     # whether to show the progress
     my_evaluator = MMScan_VG_evaluator(verbose=True)